ConvivioTeam/cookbook/delivery_recipe/delivery_team.md

 For long term projects or change programmes it’s important to have someone outside of the project provide a high-level bridge between the delivery team and the business.

-The Service Delivery Director (SDD) has experience of change and strategy to keep the client ahead of the change programme, to plan further ahead, to identify opportunities and to discuss these with shareholders.
-Discussing these ahead of time keeps the business one step ahead, providing shareholders with the information to make informed decisions about steering the business and aligning the different departments.
+The Service Delivery Director (SDD) has experience of change and strategy to keep the client ahead of the change programme, to plan further ahead, to identify opportunities and to discuss these with stakeholders.
+Discussing these ahead of time keeps the business one step ahead, providing stakeholders with the information to make informed decisions about steering the business and aligning the different departments.

-The SDD will support the delivery team and the PO but will not interfere with the day-to-day delivery.
+On a different level, in support of the delivery team, the SDD will also provide coaching and support to the Product Owner and the Delivery Team.
+Being less connected to the day-to-day activities they can view the work from a different perspective, offer alternative solutions and provide different thinking that can question decisions being made.
+This is not intended to contradict the team, only to confirm their thinking and decisions.

 ### Service Delivery Manager

 The Service Delivery Manager (SDM) is the conductor in the change orchestra.
 Their job is to:

 * support the Product Owner
-* support the and the Delivery Team
+* support the Delivery Team
 * lead meetings
 * keep the delivery on track
 * produce the management reports
 * present progress to the steering group
+* facilitate communication within the delivery team
+* communicate progress and plans to the wider business

 The SDM is not a project manager, they’re more akin to a coach.
 The SDM provides the support to the delivery team to keep the delivery running smooth while supporting the Product Owner to keep them ahead of what’s being delivered now so they can plan and prepare in advance.